We all know this famous saying; nothing can be done to change the situation. So, you'd best be prepared for both certainties.

 Q1: How expensive is a simple will, advance medical directive, and power of attorney?

-Singles can expect to pay around $500 and couples around $750, but the angst they save your family is priceless.
+Singles can expect to pay $600 and couples around $900, but the angst they save your family is priceless.

 Q2: When is a trust warranted?

 There are many situations that call for the extra protection a trust affords, such as the need to provide for minor or special needs children, blended families, or estates greater than $1 million.
-They insulate assets from creditors and can also provide financial security in the event of incapacity.
+They help to avoid the expense and complexities of the probate process, insulate assets from creditors and provide financial security in the event of incapacity.